eikek/sharry/modules/microsite/docs/doc/reverseproxy.md

 maximum size of a single requests.
 This must be greater than sharry's `webapp.chunk-size` setting.

+The setting `proxy_buffering off;` disables buffering responses from the application coming to nginx.
+Buffering may introduce backpressure problems if the client is not reading fast enough.
+The response coming from the application may quickly be too large to fit in memory and nginx then writes a temporary file (which is limited to 1G by default).
+If this limit is reached, nginx waits until the client has received all disk buffered data which in turn can result in send timeouts.

 ```
 server {
     listen 0.0.0.0:80 ;